-Appendix 2 presents our assessment of potential impacts on species and ecological communities of conservation interest.
-The results of our analysis suggest that Little Brown Myotis (Myotis lucifugus) and the Northern Myotis Bat (Myotis septentrionalis) had the potential to use features found on the property.
+Appendix 3 presents our assessment of potential impacts on species and ecological communities of conservation interest.
+The results of our analysis suggest that Eastern Red Bat, Hoary Bat, Little Brown Myotis, Northern Myotis, Silver-haired Bat and Tricoloured Bat have the potential to use features found on the property.